SEMOSS/procode-training/README.md

    `workspace/Semoss/project/[YourAppName]_[YourAppID]/app_root/version/`
 2. Rename `assets` to `old-assets`.
 3. Open a terminal at this location.
 4. Clone this repository:
-   `git clone git@github.com:Deloitte-US/SemossBlankCanvas.git`
+   `git clone git@github.com:Deloitte-US/SemossBlankCanvas.git`, if using SSH keys
 5. Rename the cloned `SemossBlankCanvas` folder to `assets`.
 6. Open `assets` in your code editor (VS Code recommended).